 Blitzing often requires 6 players to move toward the line of scrimmage and 5 players to cover the eligible offensive skill players.
 The defense can make no mistakes, as each player is man-to-man.

-Difference Between A Pass Rush & A Blitz
+Pass Rush Vs. Blitz

 Often a blitz can be mixed up with a simple pass rush.
 If the defense has a simple 4 man front, they will rush 4 defenders at the start of the play.
 If any more players are moving toward the line of scrimmage, this is known as blitzing.